 To ensure optimum performance of the GPS receiver, the beacon needs to have an unobstructed view of the sky.
-PLB will not work submerged in water.
+Avoid submerging the GPS receiver in water if possible.
 Water will shield and inhibit the GPS receiver and may cause difficulties obtaining your GPS coordinates.
-Avoid leaning over the beacon to view blinking LEDs (or blinking LEDs and/or the screen on the PLB-435 model) as you may shield GPS reception.
+Avoid leaning over the beacon to view blinking LEDs (or blinking LEDs and/or the screen on the PLB-425 model) as you may shield GPS reception.

-Red Flashing Light = Sending 406 MHz signal without GPS coordinates
+Red Flashing Light =